mudssrali/.NETFramework/EAD2019/CSS.md

-# Intro to CSS - Cacading style sheet
+# Intro to CSS - Cascading Style Sheet

 CSS (Cascading Style Sheets) is used to style and lay out web pages — for example, to alter the font, color, size, and spacing of your content, split it into multiple columns, or add animations and other decorative features